OCFL/extensions/docs/0002-fixed-length-n-tuple-trees.md

 * The characteristics of the underlying storage and associated code libraries.
 Although not the case in the past, modern storage systems can generally handle tens of thousands of files in a directory without difficulty.
 It is more likely that the code libraries and tools used to access and parse these systems will encounter some performance limitations when handling large numbers of files.
 In particular, Linux command-line wildcard expansions are typically limited to just under 128K characters which equates to around 4000 directory names if they have 32 characters.
 * Human readability is also reduced for long lists of files, which may make recovery *in extremis* more difficult.

-For a tuple size of 3, our example UUID of "f81d4fae7dec11d0a76500a0c91e6bf6" would be split up into a path beginning "/f81/d4f/ae7/...".
+For a **tupleSize** of 3, our example UUID of "f81d4fae7dec11d0a76500a0c91e6bf6" would be split up into a path beginning "/f81/d4f/ae7/...".

+A **tupleSize** of zero indicates that identifiers are not split unto tuples at all - giving a flat structure with folders named for the soruce identifier.
+This can be useful for object stores that do not support the directory paradigm.

 ### numberOfTuples